desertnet/scanner/README.md

 The optional `expectedTokens` parameter is an array of token type names for the current dialect.
 Use this if it makes sense to only scan for a subset of token types.
 However, if you find yourself doing this, it may be better to switch to a multi-dialect scanner.

-### Token
+### new Scanner.Token(type, value, index, line, column)

-Instances of the `Token` class cannot be instantiated directly.
-Instead, they are returned to you by `scanner.nextToken()`.
+Generally, instances of the `Token` class should not be instantiated directly.
+However the constructor is publicly available as it can be convenient to instantiate your own in tests.

+In typical usage, they are returned to you by `scanner.nextToken()`.
 They have the following readable properties:

   - `type`: The name of the token type.
 (A string.)
   - `value`: The matching substring from the input.